async-go/company-handbook-template/pages/editing/index.md

 ## Basic editing

 You can add `.md`, `.mdx`, `.js`, and `.jsx` files into any folders underneath `/pages`, and they will automatically render as pages, at the same path they are added.

+## Table of contents

+You can add a table of contents anywhere on a page by adding the text `{{TOC}}`.
+This will be replaced at build time with a table of contents for that page.

 ## Images